cdown/srt/README.rst

 - Full support for `PyPy`_
 - No dependencies outside of the standard library
 - Tolerant of many common errors found in real-world SRT files
-- Support for Asian-style SRT formats (ie. "fullwidth" SRT format)
+- Support for Asian-style SRT formats ("fullwidth" SRT format)
 - Completely Unicode compliant
 - Released under a highly permissive license (MIT)
 - Real world tested — used in production to process thousands of SRT files